When marriage is difficult, turn to the Lord in prayer. It’s one amazing way you’ll be able to watch God transform your marriage.

 But after much (MUCH!) prayer, eventual communication, and a commitment to our marriage vows, we came out of our rough season stronger and more deeply in love than before.

 As utterly difficult as it was to live through, I’m thankful through all the strife my husband and I were able to realize that marriage is a lifelong commitment.
 Even when it’s frustrating.
 Even when it’s uncomfortable.
 Even when it’s difficult.

 Of all people, I know that when marriage seems difficult and like there’s no way you and your spouse can make it work, it is so incredibly vital to turn to God.

-If you’re married, how have you watched God transform your marriage?
+If you’re married and a praying believer, how have you watched God transform your marriage?